What is Female Genital Cutting?

 - Type 4: All other practices that involve injury to the female genitalia.
 For example, pricking or piercing of the inner and outer genitalia.

 The age at which female genital cutting is performed on girls varies a great deal.
 In some communities, girls are cut during the first months of their lives.
-In other communities the cutting is performed when girls are between the ages of 4 and 8.
-There are also communities in which female genital cutting is performed during puberty or on adult women though.
-In some cases, for instance, the vaginal opening of an adult women is stitched closed again (reinfibulation) after she gives birth.
+In other communities the cutting is performed when girls are between the ages of four and eight years old.
+There are, however, also communities that perform female genital cutting during puberty or on adult women.
+In some cases, for instance, the vaginal opening of an adult woman is stitched closed again (reinfibulation) after she gives birth.

-If you would like to find out in which of the world’s regions and how often female genital cutting is practised, you can find a map providing an overview here.
+If you would like to find out in which parts of the world and the frequency of female genital cutting, you can find a map providing an overview here.

 What happens when a girl or woman undergoes female genital cutting?
 Dr. Kuhn, a gynaecologist from Inselspital, Bern University Hospital, explains the procedure: